Image

 Having a skilled DWI administrative hearing attorney in Eureka, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your Eureka, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
 (This is why our Eureka, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Testing machines be maintained every 35 days by a licensed technician